 HEALING THROUGH ARTS is an NDIS Registered Provider (National Disability Insurance Scheme) and currently provides services under Therapeutic Supports, however will extend into Social support and Community Access in the near future.

-My background includes working in areas of both community and residential aged care, child and adult disabilities, youth and adults living with severe mental illness and psychiatric disabilities, unaccompanied refugee children and youth, adults risk of homelessness and carers and those they care for including children, youth and adults.
-I’ve also worked extensively with women experiencing domestic violence, clients with grief and loss issues, childhood trauma and supporting and mentoring youth and adults to improve self awareness and personal development.
+Founded by Kerri Hay, an Arts Psychotherapist (G Dip.), Counselor (Dip), Reiki Master and Artist here in Adelaide, South Australia, her background includes working in areas of both community and residential aged care, child and adult disabilities, youth and adults living with severe mental illness and psychiatric disabilities, unaccompanied refugee children and youth, adults risk of homelessness and carers and those they care for including children, youth and adults.
+She has also worked extensively with women experiencing domestic violence, clients with grief and loss issues, childhood trauma and supporting and mentoring youth and adults to improve self awareness and personal development.

-We all have means of communication and can be incredibly creative in how we tell a story, even if that story is painful to tell, more reason to tell it and try and make sense of it – and ourselves.
-This is at my core of what motivates me.
+We all have means of communication and can be incredibly creative in how we express a story, especially if that story is painful, sad or traumatic, more reason to tell it and try and make sense of it – and ourselves.
+This is at the core of what healing and growth means for us.

 ANZACATA (Australian, New Zealand and Asian Creative Arts Therapists Association) is the peak professional body that represents Creative Arts Therapists in Australia, NZ and Asia/Pacific region of which Kerri Hay is a Professional member.